 Accidents and Injuries on Someone’s Property

 When an accident occurs on someone else’s property, it can cause some confusion about who is at fault for the accident.
-You should keep in mind, however, that if you are injured on property owned by another individual or business, you may have a legal liability case.
-Property owners have the obligation to maintain their property in a safe manner, and any failure to adhere to that obligation can result in a legal case against them.
+However, you should remember that if you are injured on property owned by another individual or business, you may have a legal liability case.
+Property owners must maintain their property safely, and failing to adhere to that obligation can result in a legal case against them.

 What is The Difference Between a Lawful Visitor or Trespasser in Durham, NC?

-In North Carolina, property owners must maintain “reasonable care”; where the landowner is fully responsible for providing a consistent level of care to all visitors, while protecting them from incident.
-It is the responsibility of the landowner to maintain a safe environment and lessen the risk of any accident when visitors are on their property.
+In North Carolina, property owners must maintain “reasonable care,”; where the landowner is fully responsible for providing consistent care to all visitors while protecting them from the incident.
+Additionally, it is the landowner’s responsibility to maintain a safe environment and lessen the risk of accidents when visitors are on their property.

-All landowners are required to notify their guests of any hazardous areas or dangerous situations that could occur while visiting the property.
-Sometimes there are natural and unavoidable risks on a property.
-In these situations, landowners need to alert their visitors to the possible hazard.
+All landowners must notify their guests of any hazardous areas or situations that could occur while visiting the property.
+However, sometimes there are natural and unavoidable risks on a property.
+Landowners need to alert their visitors to the possible hazard in these situations.

-Maintaining a reasonable property can include anything from cleaning up after an oil spill while changing the oil in one’s vehicle, to removing a tree that has fallen across a walkway.
-The landowner must eliminate all dangers within reasonable limits if authorized visitors are expected on the property.
+Maintaining a reasonable property can include cleaning up after an oil spill while changing the oil in one’s vehicle to removing a tree that has fallen across a walkway.
+In addition, the landowner must eliminate all dangers within reasonable limits if authorized visitors are expected on the property.

 What is a Slip and Fall Case in Durham, NC?

-Premises liability cases are varied and can really encompass many possible injuries one could obtain on another’s property.
-Most are familiar with slip and fall cases where a visitor falls in a restaurant, grocery store, clothing store, or comparable institutions.
-Most commonly slip and falls occur in a restaurant where standing water, spilled liquids, or even food is left on the floor.
+Premises liability cases are varied and can encompass many possible injuries one could obtain on another’s property.
+However, most are familiar with slip and fall cases where a visitor falls in a restaurant, grocery store, clothing store, or comparable institution.
+For example, slips and falls commonly occur in a restaurant where standing water, spilled liquids, or food is left on the floor.

-However, a person can also slip and fall as a result of faulty maintenance or improper cleaning.
-Typically, if staff notices the spill or hazard, they are required to put up a notification in the form of a sign,to clean up the area, or to fix any maintenance issues in order to avoid any possible incident resulting in injury.
+However, a person can also slip and fall due to faulty maintenance or improper cleaning.
+Typically, suppose staff notices the spill or hazard.
+In that case, they are required to put up a notification in the form of a sign to clean up the area or to fix any maintenance issues to avoid any possible incident resulting in injury.

-Call Kreger Brodish LLP at (888) 820-5885 to speak to a North Carolina Premise Liability Lawyer today.
+Call Kreger Brodish LLP at (888) 820-5885 to speak today to a North Carolina Premise Liability Lawyer.